 Trains into Rome from Civitavecchia run about every 30 minutes until the evening, when they’re about every hour.
 The last train from Civitaveccia to Rome (Termini) at night is at 10.41pm, but the last express train to Ostiense is at 9.17pm.

-Trains from Rome to Civitavecchia
+How to get a train from Rome to Civitavecchia

 Coming back from Rome to Civitavecchia, the last express train from Ostiense leaves just after midnight at 12.11am and gets into Civitavecchia at 12.15am.
 The last direct train from Termini leaves at 11.27pm and gets you to Civitavecchia at 12.44am.